Powerlearnproject/se-day1-assignment-mac-cloud/README.md

 # SE_Day1
 Software Engineering Day1 Assignment

-#Part 1: Introduction to Software Engineering
+# Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+# Explain what software engineering is and discuss its importance in the technology industry.

+Software Engineering is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software and systems.
+Ensuring that software products are of high quality, reliable, efficient, scalable, and user-friendly.
+It involves using structured methodologies, tools, and best practices to create software that meets specific requirements while solving real-world problems.

-Identify and describe at least three key milestones in the evolution of software engineering.
+# Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.